-Heading into today, shares of the world's biggest maker of health care products had lost 6.83% over the past month, lagging the Medical sector's loss of 1.65% and the S&P 500's loss of 4.8% in that time.
+Prior to today's trading, shares of the world's biggest maker of health care products had lost 5.01% over the past month.
+This has lagged the Medical sector's loss of 4.88% and was narrower than the S&P 500's loss of 10.82% in that time.

-Wall Street will be looking for positivity from JNJ as it approaches its next earnings report date.
-The company is expected to report EPS of $2.18, up 3.81% from the prior-year quarter.
+JNJ will be looking to display strength as it nears its next earnings release, which is expected to be April 14, 2020.
+The company is expected to report EPS of $1.88, down 10.48% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $20.48 billion, up 2.27% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $9.03 per share and revenue of $85.90 billion, which would represent changes of +4.03% and +4.68%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.94 per share and revenue of $84.89 billion.
+These totals would mark changes of +3% and +3.45%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for JNJ.
+Investors might also notice recent changes to analyst estimates for JNJ.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.08% lower within the past month.
-JNJ is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.02% lower.
+JNJ is holding a Zacks Rank of #3 (Hold) right now.

-It is also worth noting that JNJ currently has a PEG ratio of 2.39.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 2 based on yesterday's closing prices.
+It is also worth noting that JNJ currently has a PEG ratio of 2.24.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 1.77 at yesterday's closing price.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 78, which puts it in the top 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 43, putting it in the top 17% of all 250+ industries.